 During most dental check-ups, we will take digital x-rays of your teeth and mouth.
-This process is quick and safe and helps to alert us to any issues that were not identified during the initial inspection.
-Dental x-rays are especially important for new patients, as they allow us to quickly assess the current state of our patients teeth and gums before proceeding with further treatments..
+This process is quick and safe, and helps alert us to any issues that were not identified during the initial inspection.
+Dental x-rays are especially important for new patients, as they allow us to quickly assess the current state of our patients’ teeth and gums before proceeding with further treatments.

 Applying a special toothpaste to a power toothbrush, we will polish the patient’s teeth, leaving them smooth and shiny.
 This process is not painful at all but may be loud due to the use of the powerful electric toothbrush.

-Fluoride treatment will help protects your teeth against cavities until you next dental check-up.
-A mouthpiece that fits over your teeth will be filled with fluoride foam or gel and will remain in your mouth for about a minute.
+Fluoride treatment will help protect your teeth against cavities until your next dental check-up.
+A mouthpiece that fits over your teeth will be filled with fluoride foam or gel, and will remain in your mouth for about a minute.
 Afterwards, you will rinse out the excess fluoride with water.

 This is a fee estimate & subject to change.
 Please check with your clinician for an exact fee based on your unique clinical condition.

-Brushing your teeth and removing plaque at least twice times a day, especially after eating and before bed.
-Flossing at least once a day is important to remove plaque between your teeth.
+Brushing your teeth and removing plaque at least two times a day, especially after eating and before bed, and flossing at least once a day is important to remove plaque between your teeth.
 You should brush with a soft-bristled toothbrush, and angle the bristles about 45 degrees toward the gum line.
 Brush for about the length of one song on the radio (three minutes).
 You can check with your dentist or hygienist on the proper brushing methods.

 This may sound a bit surprising to most people, but a large majority of cavities are completely painless.
 This is because the outer enamel has no nerves, so only when the cavity enters the underlying dentin, then the cavity may begin to feel sensitive.